CloudCoinConsortium/CloudBank-V2/README.md

 4. Application Support

 # Banking Services
 The purpose is to allow software to pown coins.
 Some examples of use:

 You sell products from your website and want to accept CloudCoins as payment.

-You want to sell virtule goods in your minecraft server without worrying about charge backs.
+You want to sell virtual goods in your minecraft server without worrying about charge backs.

 You create an accounting system and want to recieve and export CloudCoins.

 NOTES: To Stop Replay attacks and other sercurity concenrs, HTTPS.